In issuing Certificates of Appropriateness, the Lee County Historic

 Special Certificate of Appropriateness application.

-NOTE: For a project requiring an SCA, applicants are encouraged to contact the Division of Planning to request a
+NOTE: For a project requiring an SCA, applicants are encouraged to contact the Zoning Section to request a

 pre-application conference while the project is still in a conceptual stage.